Bergdala City ... where you recharge

 The man with the vision was Alfred Sjöö.

-anything you see is an original Bergdala design.
+you see is an original Bergdala design.